aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/05-agentic-AI-development.md

 - **parallel research work**: research competing hypotheses to fix a bug or to research multiple different libraries then compare them after.

+#### Swarms

+Stores shared state in a `PROGRESS.md`, has a shared immutable type contract in some file.

+**Each agent** follows this workflow

+1. Reads PROGRESS.md
+2. Claims an unclaimed module
+3. Works independently
+4. Updates PROGRESS.md with results
+5. Runs shared tests, reports status

+**Use this pattern when**

+- Work can be split into truly independent modules (no cross-dependencies)
+- Agents benefit from seeing what others completed (examples: reusing types, patterns)
+- You want agents to dynamically adjust scope based on overall progress
 ## Loop engineering

 ### Ralph loop